 48. Stanford University: Bearial of Oski the Bear

-Every football season, during the week before another chapter is written in the rivalry between Stanford University and the California Institute of Technology, the students of the former ritualistically desecrate the mascot of the latter.
+Every football season, during the week before another chapter is written in the rivalry between Stanford University and the University of California, Berkeley, the students of the former ritualistically desecrate the mascot of the latter.

-Oski the Bear has been repping Cal Tech since 1941.
+Oski the Bear has been repping UC Berkeley since 1941.
 Since that time, he has pretty much been a constant target for abuse and indignity at the hands of the enemy.

 Anti-Oski sentiment reaches its greatest pitch in the days leading up to each year’s all-Cali face-off.
 It is then that the irrepressible Stanford Band leads a procession in which pallbearers (pun totally unavoidable) carry a casket-bound Oski effigy through campus.
 Though the event is called a